Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking: Abstract

 \section{Abstract}

-Non-reciprocal interactions in active matter gives rise to a multitude of fascinating phenomena among which are collective oscillatory states without intrinsic particle chirality and active turbulence.
-Here we show that in a paradigmatic model for non-reciprocal flocking, the two species Vicsek model, these two states coexist: chiral order for small flocks, and extensive spatiotemporal chaos for large flocks, both separated by a finite wavelength instability whose scale is set by the rotation radius of the chiral orbits.
-For system sizes larger than this length scale extensive spatiotemporal chaos unfolds, as manifested by an extensive number of Floquet exponents for the unstable chiral state, a positive Lyapunov exponent, a finite correlation and chaotic length and a broad energy spectrum.
-Our results suggest that complex, turbulent behavior is a generic possibility in any system where particles or fields interact asymmetrically and may have significant implications for understanding how non-reciprocal interactions could drive chaotic, fluid-like behavior in active matter.
+Non-reciprocal interactions in active matter give rise to a multitude of fascinating phenomena among which are collective oscillatory states without intrinsic particle chirality and active turbulence.
+Here we show that in a paradigmatic model for non-reciprocal flocking, the two species Vicsek model, these two states coexist: chiral order for small flocks, and extensive spatiotemporal chaos for large flocks, both separated by a finite-wavelength instability whose scale is set by the rotation radius of the chiral orbits.
+For system sizes larger than this length scale extensive spatiotemporal chaos unfolds, as manifested by an extensive number of positive Lyapunov exponents as well as of Floquet exponents, a finite correlation and chaotic length and a broad energy spectrum.
+Our results suggest that complex, turbulent behavior is a generic possibility in systems where particles or fields interact asymmetrically, and may have significant implications for understanding how non-reciprocal interactions could drive chaotic, fluid-like behavior in active matter.